Raaphe/AutoPass/README.md

 ## AUTOPASS

-Developed in part by Harjot Dillon Singh, Lam Nguyen and Raphael Paquin.
+Developed in part by Lam Nguyen and Raphael Paquin.

 ##### LINKS